June is Pride Month!

 Pride Month is a celebration of LGBTQ+ culture and accomplishments and is also a time for activism and commemoration.
-The New York State Museum is celebrating LGBTQ+ history as we highlight some of our collections that tell the stories of LGBTQ+ New Yorkers and share additional educational resources.
+This month, the New York State Museum is showcasing our recently opened New York Pride: The Fight for Marriage Equality exhibition, offering special programming, and sharing additional educational resources on this page and on social media.

 The celebration and commemoration of Pride Month in June originated in the Stonewall Uprising.
 When police raided the Stonewall Inn, a popular gay bar in New York City’s Greenwich Village, on the night of June 28, 1969, the LGBTQ+ community fought back—for six days.
 At the time, there were numerous laws that criminalized homosexuality, and raids, as well as resistance to them, were not uncommon.
 However, the events at the Stonewall Inn lit a spark that led to new organizing and calls for equal rights.